yourSrijit/Cohort-0-100-devOps/Week15/week-15.2 Network Connect two container/README.md

 `
 docker run -d -p 3000:3000 --network my_network node_app
 `
-Now do operation using ppostman on post 3000 .Try to insert data into db and get users..Enjoy on port `http://localhost:3000/user` try to add some data and get log like this
+Now do operation using postman on post 3000 .Try to insert data into db and get users..Enjoy on port `http://localhost:3000/user` try to add some data and get log like this
 ```
 {